-WallWalkers’ rope access services were recently called upon by London’s own Royal Academy of Arts, to complete one of our more complex and out of the box challenges in recent times.
+WallWalkers’ rope access services were recently called upon by London’s own Royal Academy of Arts, to complete one of the more complex of our recent undertakings.

 A bit of history – The Royal Academy of Arts was founded by George III in 1768.
 The 34 founding Members were a group of well-known artists and architects, including Sir Joshua Reynolds and Sir William Chambers, and their aim was to raise the profile of British art and architecture.
 Its home since 1867 has been Burlington House, an impressive, listed building in Piccadilly.

 The aim of this recent project was to carefully and meticulously dust and vacuum the priceless sculptures and statues that teeter on the edge of a 50 foot vertical drop, whilst vacuuming the walls of the void and then changing the light bulbs flush with the ceiling above.

 What’s more, the team of three would need to work through the night to complete the task at hand, as the public still had access to the art gallery during daylight hours.
 This meant that as the historic building closed down, the team rose up and remained on our toes from 8pm to 4am.